gardehal/react-chook/README.md

 - [ ] Timer
 - [ ] Roadmap update

+- [ ] Internet crawler or fentch from API for ingredients
-- [ ] Internet crawler for recipes (especially for pages where resources are often srouced from) and/or use APIs
+- [ ] Internet crawler or fentch from API for recipes

 ## Ongoing TODOs
 - [ ] Find, try, and upload recipes